epl-viz/windowsBuildEnv/README.md

 Download and install the latest [WiX Toolset build tools](http://wixtoolset.org/releases/).

-It is recommended to use a seperate EPL-Viz build configuration based on x64-Release, which can be done by simply copying the configuration section and renaming it to x64-Deploy.

-Add the following flags to the CMake args of x64-Deploy: `-DENABLE_PACK=ON -DPTHON_BINARY_DIR=<PYTHON_PATH>`, wherein <PYTHON_PATH> is the path to the extracted Python standalone.
+Select the x64-Deploy build configuration

-:warning: **DO NOT BUILD THE `INSTALL` TARGET IN VISUAL STUDIO using these flags!** :warning:
+:warning: **DO NOT BUILD THE `INSTALL` TARGET IN VISUAL STUDIO using x64-Deploy!** :warning:

 Rebuild the project, then open a powershell in the CMake build folder (Where the EPL-Viz.sln is) and run